-RBC online brokerage clients unable to make trades just as Dow craters 1,000 points
+RBC online brokerage clients unable to make trades just as Dow sheds 1,000 points

 While TD has not seen any further outages on its online platform known as TD WebBroker, the outages did delay the launch of a new online account opening procedure intended to shorten the time needed to open accounts.

-TD has since launched the new platform earlier this week, allowing clients to open an online account in as little as 15 minutes and trade within 24 hours after.
+TD did unveil the new platform earlier this week, allowing clients to open an online account in as little as 15 minutes and trade within 24 hours later.